 OpenCore built-in boot picker contains a set of actions chosen during the boot process.
-The list of supported actions is similar to Apple BDS and currently consists of the following options:
+The list of supported actions is similar to Apple BDS and in general can be accessed by holding action hotkeys during boot process.
+Currently the following actions are considered:

 - Default this is the default option, and it lets OpenCore built-in boot picker to loads the default boot option as specified in Startup Disk preference pane. - ShowPicker this option forces picker to show.
 Normally it can be achieved by holding OPT key during boot.
 Setting ShowPicker to true will make ShowPicker the default option. - ResetNvram this option performs select UEFI variable erase and is normally achieved by holding CMD+OPT+P+R key combination during boot.
 Another way to erase UEFI variables is to choose Reset NVRAM in the picker.
-This option requires AllowNvramReset to be set to true. - BootApple this options performs booting to the first found Apple operating system unless the default chosen operating system is already made by Apple.
+This option requires AllowNvramReset to be set to true.

+- BootApple this options performs booting to the first found Apple operating system unless the default chosen operating system is already made by Apple.
 Hold X key to choose this option. - BootAppleRecovery this option performs booting to Apple operating system recovery.
 Either the one related to the default chosen operating system, or first found in case default chosen operating system is not made by Apple or has no recovery.
 Hold CMD+R key combination to choose this option.

-Note: activated KeySupport, UsbKbDxe, or similar driver is required for key handling to work.
+Note: activated KeySupport, AppleUsbKbDxe, or similar driver is required for key handling to work.
 On many firmwares it is not possible to get all the keys function.